 Properties of Good Money¶

 Not all objects can function effectively as money.
 Throughout history, a natural selection process has eliminated inferior forms of money while elevating those with superior characteristics.
-Five essential properties determine whether an object can serve as sound money.
+The essential properties that determine whether an object can serve as sound money were first articulated by the ancient Greek philosopher Aristotle around 350 BC, and his framework remains foundational to understanding money today -- including digital currencies like Bitcoin.

 The Five Properties¶